muxinc/mux-go/docs/AssetsApi.md

 > CreateTrackResponse CreateAssetTrack(ctx, aSSETID, createTrackRequest)
 Create an asset track

-Adds an asset track (for example, subtitles) to an asset.
+Adds an asset track (for example, subtitles, or an alternate audio track) to an asset.

 ### Required Parameters